RayquazID/pfsense-analytics/README.md

 Set the proper Time Zone: https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
 - GRAYLOG_TIMEZONE=Europe/Berlin

+- Also, go the file time.env and change the time zone to yours

 The URL you want your graylog to be available under:
 - GRAYLOG_HTTP_EXTERNAL_URI (eg: http://localhost:9000)